CarlTS/grove-sensor-tutorial/groveSensors.md

 In this activity you will learn how to turn an LED on and off

 Collect the parts you will need;
+Markup :

-1x Grove Light Sensor
+* 1x Grove Light Sensor
-1x Grove Shield
+* 1x Grove Shield
-1x micro:bit
+* 1x micro:bit

 ### Step 2 - Connect Wires
 Plug the microbit into the Shield
 Plug the Light Sensor into Pin 0
 ![image](https://raw.githubusercontent.com/CarlTS/grove-sensor-tutorial/master/images/lightsensor.jpg)